WFM: Are you doing any projects in India?

 I am working on an infrastructure project in Georgia, also doing two highway rest stop projects coming up.
 It is important to show that infrastructure projects are very much a part of Architecture.

-WFM: One can find extensive use of glass in facades in India too.
+WFM: One can find extensive use of glass in facades in India, too.
 Do you agree with it?

-There are double skin facades and triple skin facades for better internal environment.
+There are double skin facades and triple skin facades for a better internal environment.
 We like double skin facades because of it creates a different kind of fineness from outside and push the thermal qualities more towards inside.
-It has more substance, more than an element which separates inside from outside.
+It has more substance, more than an element that separates inside from outside.

 WFM: Talking about materials for buildings, how do you choose them for your projects?